 We publish a mobile-friendly catalog of volunteer opportunities from your website and drive traffic to our tools through targeted email invitations, social media integration, and web searches.
 We also publish project-specific landing pages to advertise volunteer opportunities via volunteer recruitment sites like VolunteerMatch and All for Good.

 Once we’ve generated interest, we must not squander that opportunity by asking a volunteer to call or email for further information.
 They won’t do it.
 We also can’t ask them to fill out paper, download a PDF, wait days or weeks for vetting, or visit four different websites to complete the requirements necessary to make an impact.

-Once a volunteer is interested, we get them to work quickly by having them complete all the application requirements in advance in Volunteer Portal, which can include forms, waivers, background checks, certifications, and training.
+Once a volunteer is interested, we get them to work quickly by having them complete all the application requirements in advance in the Volunteer Portal, which can include forms, waivers, background checks, certifications, and training.
 Plus, our Volunteer Kiosk makes same-day signing simple for certain volunteer jobs.

 3. Empower the People

 Today’s volunteer expects to have transparency and control over their experience.
 They want to self-identify the best job for them.
 They want to meet the requirements to volunteer from the palm of their hand.

 We empower volunteers to self-apply, set their own schedules, run reports, check-in/out of assignments, and provide feedback, all from the palm of their hand.
 We even deploy automated reminders for application requirements and assignments, so the volunteer has the control they want while simultaneously freeing up your staff from the tedious work.